arleym/launch-list/launchlist.md

 - [ ] Go through all the WP Core settings
 - [ ] Go through all plugin settings
 - [ ] Go through theme customizer and widget areas
-- [ ] remove unused plugins
+- [ ] Femove unused plugins and themes
+- [ ] Enable Auto updates for themes and plugins
-- [ ] for teams: Is there an Admin account in your shared password manager?
+- [ ] For teams: Is there an Admin account in your shared password manager?
+- [ ] Test Template Hierarchies and other WP templates
+- [ ] Test Search
+- [ ] Test Archives (Tag, Cat, date, author)
+- [ ] 404
+- [ ] Set the client's non-human email as the website's email address in General Settings

 ### Setup the theme from a Boilerplate